3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_03/w09d05/instructor_notes/angular-ui-router.md

 ```

 Here we're setting html5mode to true and telling Angular we don't need to specify a base tag (`/`) in the head of our html.
 Read more about it [here](https://docs.angularjs.org/error/$location/nobase)

-## Independent Practice (15 minutes)

-Having multiple states is really useful, obviously – we can start making a much more complex Angular application.

-**What other states would be good to add to your app?** Try adding an about page to start, or even crazier, maybe adding an extra state to be able to _edit_ a todo.
-Take the next 15 minutes to try.

-## Conclusion (5 mins)
-- What's a router?
-What's it for?
-- How do we add routes to our Angular application?